tdi/pyPEPA/README.md

 ### Calculations

-Calculate steady state for bank scenario (http://www.dcs.ed.ac.uk/pepa/group/tmp-downloads/unversioned-pepa/uk.ac.ed.inf.pepa/examples/bankscenario.pepa).
+Calculate steady state for bank scenario.
 The putput is by default directed to your terminal.

     ./pyPEPA -st models/bankscenario.pepa